Chapter 12:

 Steel flashed through the fog.

-The false Kaitsuki split apart, dissolving into mist.
+The false Kaitsuki split apart, crumbling and dissolving into mist, leaving nothing behind.
+It really was just an illusion.

 Silence.

-A sheer wall of rock shot up, vanishing into the fog above.
+A sheer wall of rock shot up in front of them, blocking the way.

 “Finally, Kaitsuki.
 Can you scan the area and find the crystal?”

-Before they could think of a plan, real yōkai lunged from the mist, sharp claws slicing the air.
+Before Rei could think of a plan, yōkai lunged from the mist, sharp claws slicing the air.

-Rei hit the ground, rolling to the side, and drew a dagger instinctively.
+Rei hit the ground, rolling to the side, and drew his dagger instinctively to protected himself.

 Akira tensed.